Things You Can’t Miss in Central Otago!

 4. See the Historic Town of Ophir

 Central Otago is dotted with quaint and characterful towns that sprouted during the Central Otago gold rush in the 1860s.
 One of the most picturesque is the little town of Ophir right in the heart of the Central Otago region and along the Otago Central Rail Trail.
 Send a postcard with the unique gold mining postage stamp at the mud-brick post office.
+Check out some stunning places to stay in the town in the 5 Best Luxury Accommodation in Alexandra & Clyde.

 5. Pan for Gold at the Goldfields Mining Centre